patricia264/proseminar_geocomputation_patriciagribi/README.md

-The fluctuations between glacial and interglacial periods, the varying levels of CO2 in the atmosphere, and the significant recent increase in CO2 concentrations resulting from anthropogenic activities are all well-established facts among the big majority of scientists.
+The fluctuations between glacial and interglacial periods, the varying levels of CO2 in the atmosphere, and the significant recent increase in CO2 concentrations resulting from anthropogenic activities are all well-established facts among the big majority of scientists [Farah 2019, S.321ff].

-he overall uncertainty surrounding paleo-based estimates of climate sensitivity remains a topic of uncertainty and ongoing research in the field of climate science.
+The overall uncertainty surrounding paleo-based estimates of climate sensitivity remains a topic of uncertainty and ongoing research in the field of climate science [Friedrich u.
+Timmermann 2019, S.1].

 ## Objective